 Features: Closed captioning for the hearing impaired (English or French), and optional French subtitles.
 Running time: 95 mins.

 Institutional use sold separately (library, educational, agency)

-INSTITUTIONS in USA: Click HERE to order from Grasshopper Film
+INSTITUTIONS in USA: Click HERE to order Streaming or DVD from Grasshopper Film

 The Stairs tells the story of Marty, Greg and Roxanne, who each survived decades of street-involvement.
 Using their experiences to ease the paths of others, they perform social work in their old neighbourhood, while struggling to maintain their newly-found stability.
 Told over five years, The Stairs examines life on society’s margins.
 Defying stereotypes through intimate portraits, its remarkable subjects are surprising, funny, shocking and moving.